Jitesh2025-debug/Jitesh.Bhoir/README.md

 ---

 ### V-Logis — Executive *(Jul 2021 – May 2022)*
-**Responsibility:** Multi-client MIS, billing & inventory reporting (Procos, Chika, Nyurion Chemicals).
+**Responsibility:** Multi-client MIS, billing & inventory reporting (Procos, Chika, Nouryon Chemicals).
 **What I do (actions):**
 - Managed SAP extracts for inventory-to-invoice reconciliation and prepared MIS for client billing cycles.
 - Built Excel trackers and automated templates for recurring invoices and exception handling.